 Return on Equity Loss

 Often overlooked is the return on equity loss for your 20% downpayment.
 A $500,000 house requires a $100,000 downpayment.
-If you invest in a Balanced Portfolio returning 6%, you are losing out on $500 a month in expected investment returns on your downpayment alone.
-That's a very real cost.
+If you invest that $100,000 in a Growth Portfolio averaging 6% annual returns, you would make $500 a month on your downpayment alone.
+That loss of investment return is a very real cost of homeownership.

 This one is tricky and depends on your handyman skills and house size.
 Ramona King did a fantastic article for Moneysense magazine a few years back.
 I think her DIY numbers are a tad high at $930 a year in annual strict maintenance costs.
 I would say $750 is more reasonable for a skilled person.
-For your stereotypical skinny-jeaned Millennial who likes to hire the pros, this could easily run $2,000 a year.
+For your skinny-jeaned Millennial who has never got a callous and needs to hire the pros, this could easily run $2,000 a year.

 For the bigger stuff: roof, furnace, foundations and drainage, windows, bathrooms, kitchens, floor coverings, etc. that need to be redone or reworked every 20 years or longer, her numbers are quite good.
 Having owned a home before, I think it's very realistic to set aside at least $5,000 a year for a 2000 sq.ft. place to make sure your house stays in good shape.
 You need to put away a lot more if you want upgrades with every replacement!